 JEFFERSON CITY, Mo.
-(AP) -- A Missouri senator who is a family physician succeeded Thursday in scuttling legislation that would have authorized a government database to track people's prescription drug purchases.
+(AP) -- A Missouri senator has successfully killed a bill that would have authorized a government database to track people's prescription drug purchases.